 Please note that these rules are specific to the WIAA handbook and will be enforced by the officials at the folkstyle qualifiers and folkstyle state championship.

-This year we will be separating 1st and 2nd place finishers from last year's Qualifiers using the Trackwrestling Separation Tool.
+We will be separating 1st and 2nd place finishers from last year's Qualifiers using the Trackwrestling Separation Tool.
 It will not matter if you placed 1st or 2nd in an age group below or what weight class in the year before just if you placed 1st or 2nd.
 This is not seeding just separation.

 Wrestlers must be born in the year listed for each age group.